Bladder doesn't work. How does the bladder work?

 8. hot and dry climate.

-A person begins to be disturbed by pain in the lower abdomen, urination becomes frequent, painful, sometimes with an admixture of blood.
-Body temperature may rise slightly high blood pressure.
+A person begins to experience pain in the lower abdomen, urination becomes frequent, painful, sometimes mixed with blood.
+There may be a slight increase in body temperature, high blood pressure.
 Urine is cloudy in most cases.

-Growths form on the mucous membrane of the bladder.
-As a rule, polyps are small, but sometimes they can reach a length of several centimeters.
-The disease does not bring visible discomfort to a person, the symptoms are mostly absent.
-IN rare cases due to polyps, there is blood in the urine.
+Growths form on the lining of the bladder.
+As a rule, polyps are small in size, but sometimes they can reach a length of several centimeters.
+The disease does not cause visible discomfort to a person; symptoms are mostly absent.
+IN in rare cases Due to polyps, there is blood in the urine.

-If a person is sick with pulmonary tuberculosis, the causative agent of the disease, as a rule, is carried with the blood and to the genitourinary organs.
-On initial stage symptoms of the disease may be absent altogether, however, with the development of the inflammatory process, the patient notes the following symptoms:
+If a person is sick with pulmonary tuberculosis, the causative agent of the disease, as a rule, spreads through the blood and to the genitourinary organs.
+On initial stage Symptoms of the disease may be completely absent, however, with the development of the inflammatory process, the patient notes the following symptoms:

 1. painful frequent urination (up to 20 times a day);

-3. pain in lower region back (due to kidney tuberculosis);
+3. pain in lower area back (due to kidney tuberculosis);

 4. spontaneous urination;